deriksuria/cps-streamlit-tool/README.md

 - Variable names can differ slightly between months; the app uses a fallback alias system to resolve them dynamically.
 - Built using pandas, requests, concurrent.futures, and streamlit.

-### 🙌 Credits
-Created by Derik Suria
+---

-Inspired by the need for fast, user-friendly access to CPS microdata for policy analysis and research.
+**_Created by Derik Suria; Inspired by the need for fast, user-friendly access to CPS microdata for policy analysis and research._**